ray-project/ray/doc/source/data/dataset.rst

 Concepts
 --------
 Ray Datasets implement `"Distributed Arrow" <https://arrow.apache.org/>`__.
-A dataset consists of a list of Ray object references to *blocks*.
+A Dataset consists of a list of Ray object references to *blocks*.
 Each block holds a set of items in either Arrow table format or in a Python list (for Arrow incompatible objects).
 Splitting the dataset into blocks allows for parallel transformation and ingest of the data.

-The following figure visualizes a dataset that has three Arrow table blocks, each block holding 1000 rows each:
+The following figure visualizes a Dataset that has three Arrow table blocks, each block holding 1000 rows each:

 .. image:: dataset-arch.svg